Princess-Muffin/Spaceblog-app/README.md

 2. **Post**: Click the space button and enter what’s on your mind.
 3. **Comment**: You can comment on posts made by other users.
 4. **Search**: Click the search button to begin searching tags made on posts.
+5. **Drop down**: Use the drop-down button where your name is presented to navigate to user profile,  posts, and logging out.
+6. **User profile**: update your profile information, password, or delete your account
+7. **Posts**: Redirect you to the space blog where you can view blog posts made by all members of space.
+You can comment on these posts, and you can create blog posts.
+Which will alert spacemates of a new post.
+8. **Logout**: Signs you out of space blogging platform and redirects you to the landing page where you can login back in.
+9. **Logo**: When user is logged in, it will redirect user to the dashboard when clicked.
+When user is not logged in, the logo will redirect user to the welcome page when clicked